Recovery Notes

 Budget tier — under £200

-Replenished Portable Ice Bath (£89-£129) The Amazon UK bestseller.
+Replenished Portable Ice Bath (£89-£129) The Amazon UK bestseller — check the current price on Amazon UK.
 Fast inflation, dual covers, dome lid.
 We'd buy this as a "first 90 days" tub knowing we'd upgrade if we stuck with it.
 Don't expect it to survive a winter outdoors.

-The £79 Amazon clone tubs Generally fine for two months.
-Seams fail.
+The £79 Amazon clone tubs Owner reviews tell the same story: fine for a couple of months, then the seams start to fail.
 Insulation is marketing fiction.
 If you're buying this, buy two — one will be dead in six weeks.

 Our actual picks

 If you're testing the waters: The Cold Pod Pro (£399).
-It's the only sub-£500 tub we'd actively recommend rather than tolerate.
+It's the only sub-£500 tub we'd actively recommend rather than tolerate — check the current price on Amazon UK or read the full Cold Pod review.

 Don't bother with: Anything sub-£100 advertised on Amazon as "premium."
 None of them are.